bheidecker/bettini/docs/_i18n/en/home/bio.md

-PD Bettina Heidecker, MD, FESC is the Head of the Heart Failure and Cardiomyopathy Clinic at the Charité, Universitätsmedizin Berlin, Campus Benjamin Franklin.
+PD Bettina Heidecker, MD, FESC, FACC is the Head of the Heart Failure and Cardiomyopathy Clinic at the Charité, Universitätsmedizin Berlin, Campus Benjamin Franklin.
 She trained as Post-Doctorate fellow at the Johns Hopkins University and completed residency training at the University of Miami and a cardiology fellowship at UCSF.